MorpheusXAUT/DelHel/README.md

 Toggles logging of min and max RFLs for predefined routings during flightplan processing.

-If enabled, `DelHel` will display the min/max value triggering a warning during flightplan processing, informing you about the limit defined in the routing config.
+If enabled (default setting), `DelHel` will display the min/max value triggering a warning during flightplan processing, informing you about the limit defined in the routing config.
-If disabled (default setting), `DelHel` will only display the min/max RFL values if the [debug mode](#toggle-debug-logging) is enabled.
+If disabled, `DelHel` will only display the min/max RFL values if the [debug mode](#toggle-debug-logging) is enabled.

 This setting will be saved to the EuroScope settings upon exit.